HOW DO I CHOOSE THE RIGHT SUPPORT SOCKS?

 What is your need?

-Support socks with lighter compression around 15-18 mmHg are perfect for walking, hiking, training, traveling, for pregnant , at the office, and if you get up a lot during the day.
-As you can see, these support socks have a very wide range of use.
+Support socks with lighter compression around 15-18 mmHg are perfect for walking, hiking, training, traveling, for pregnant, at the office, and if you stand up a lot during the day.
+As you can see, support socks have a very wide range of use.
 You can use them daily.

 The socks that are manufactured for this purpose are standard produced, i.e. they are not knitted according to your personal measurements.
 With the help of a measurement table, you can find your size, or alternatively you go for the shoe size.